Fayetteville City Council tables garage, driveway ordinance

 FAYETTEVILLE, Ark.
-(KNWA) — A driveway and garage ordinance that limits the size of residential driveway setbacks and discourages building front-facing double car garages has been table by the Fayetteville City Council.
+(KNWA) — A driveway and garage ordinance that limits the size of residential driveway setbacks and discourages building front-facing double car garages has been tabled by the Fayetteville City Council.

 Several people expressed concern over what would happen if the ordinance were approved.